 MEXT will provide you with a one-way economy class air ticket to Narita or Haneda Airport in Japan from the international airport closest to your residence in the country of your nationality.
 Please note that your ticket will be issued only for a route departing from the airport you indicated in your application.

-Tokyo Tech recommends you arrive in Japan between September 19 and October 5.
+You must arrive in Japan between the dates of September 11 and October 9 for your airfare to be covered by MEXT.
+Tokyo Tech recommends you arrive in Japan between September 18 and October 9 because the dormitories will not be available before September 17.
 Please try to travel on a weekday.
 If you will be staying in a Tokyo Tech dormitory, you will probably not be able to check in on a Saturday, Sunday or national holiday.
-Also, depending on the time of your arrival in Tokyo (ie, late afternoon or evening), you may not be able to check in to the dormitory on the same day and will need to arrange alternative accommodation for yourself for the nights until you can check in.
+Also, depending on the time of your arrival in Tokyo (i.e., late afternoon or evening), you may not be able to check in to the dormitory on the same day and will need to arrange alternative accommodation for yourself for the nights until you can check in.

 As proof for MEXT of your arrival in Japan, you will be requested to submit the boarding pass stubs from your flights to Tokyo Tech's Student Support Division.
 Please keep your boarding pass stubs for submission.
 You will be held responsible for the airfare if you do not submit them.